Suga’s Ratings for Cliff Hanger Restaurant and Lounge

 Date and time of visit: Sunday, February 17, 2019 at 12:00pm

-No. of diners: 2
+No. of diners: 2 adults

 NB.
 Ratings fill 5 stars maximum

 Serving amount: ★★★★☆

 From the hillside to the sea, diners can experience the best of both worlds, while seated at Cliff Hanger’s rustic and comfortable Restaurant and Lounge.

 My husband and I received hospitable service and our food arrived in a timely manner.
 Afterall, we ordered the Drunken Lion Fish and would not want that process to be rushed.
 What made it drunken?
 The sauce consisted of Red Stripe Beer, White Rum and Red Wine.

 All three spirits were evident in the Drunken Lion Fish sauce and the dish was quite tasty.
 I am afraid it was not value for money though.
 For the Lion Fish dish ($27USD) and a Cocktail ($7.50USD), the damage ended up being a little over $6000JMD per person, i.e. $12,157.82 for the both of us after G.C.T and Service charge were added, which is far too expensive.
 Suga suggests they provide a local rate for their menu.

 It’s been a long time coming, but I finally made the trek to Street Food Saturdays.
 Was it worth it?
 Not really, but I went for the experience nonetheless.

 Persons like myself and my husband who go with the intention to try different dishes may be disappointed.
 We were not given the option to mix meats even when requested and the plates were small, especially for the prices.
 I hardly eat Pork, but wanted to taste their Smoked Pork Belly.
 That taste cost me $2,000JMD.
 It was succulent and crackling, but a bit too salty.